-A crystalline phase naturally emerges when the dense phase exceeds a packing fraction $\phi \gtrsim 0.7$.
-Such high packing fraction can be induced by tuning parameters ($\alpha \to 0$ or $\delta E_0 \to 0$) to make the dense phase effectively colder, promoting a tightly packed phase.
+A hexagonal ordering naturally emerges when the dense phase exceeds a packing fraction $\phi \gtrsim 0.7$, yielding either a hexatic or a solid phase.
+Such a high packing fraction can be induced by tuning parameters ($\alpha \to 0$ or $\delta E_0 \to 0$) to make the dense phase effectively colder, promoting a tightly packed phase.
 Fig.~\ref{fig: liquid solid} presents simulations of liquid-solid interfaces, focusing on their static properties (coarsening dynamics and finite size analysis are detailed in the Supplemental Material~\cite{supp}).
-The top row corresponds to momentum conserving systems at various $\delta E_0$, where wet-$|\bm q|$KPZ scaling is expected for liquid-gas interfaces.
+The top row corresponds to momentum-conserving systems at various $\delta E_0$, where wet-$|\bm q|$KPZ scaling is expected for liquid-gas interfaces.
 Panel a) shows the local packing fraction profile in the direction normal to the interface.
 As expected, lowering $\delta E_0$ increases the dense phase packing.
-In panel b), we quantify crystallization using the bond-orientational order parameter, defined for each particle $i$ as $\psi_i^{(6)} = \sum_j e^{-i6\theta_{ij}}$, where $\theta_{ij}$ is the angle between particle $i$, its neighbors $j$ (with $|\bm r_i - \bm r_j| < 1.3\sigma$), and an arbitrary reference axis.
-At low $\delta E_0$, $\Psi^{(6)} =N^{-1}|\sum_i \psi_i^{(6)}| \to 1$, indicating a well-ordered crystal.
+In panel b), we quantify the hexagonal-like ordering using the bond-orientational order parameter, defined for each particle $i$ as $\psi_i^{(6)}=N_i^{-1}\sum_{j} e^{i6\theta_{ij}}$, where $N_i$ is the number of neighbors of $i$ and $\theta_{ij}$ is the angle between particle $i$, its neighbors $j$ (with $|\bm r_i - \bm r_j| < 1.3\sigma$), and an arbitrary reference axis.
+At low $\delta E_0$, $\Psi^{(6)} =N^{-1}|\sum_i \psi_i^{(6)}| \to 1$, indicating a well-ordered hexagonal packing on these scales.
 At higher $\delta E_0$, the system remains disordered, and $\Psi^{(6)}$ remains small.